 What is the most common mistake in this transition?

 Confusing the output (headcount) with the design (operating model).
 Teams see Lovable's numbers and try to get there by cutting.
 The correct sequence: build the leverage architecture first — platform layer, agent toolchain, staff engineer coverage — and let the team stay lean as a consequence of that design.
 Cut without redesigning the operating model and you get a smaller slow team.
+The second most common mistake: adding agents to the existing handoff chain.
+A coding agent that generates code handed to a junior who hands it to a mid-level who hands it to a senior for review is not an AI-native workflow.
+It is a traditional workflow with one faster step.

 Does this apply to enterprise engineering orgs, or only to startups?